-The District is addressing the financial aid requirements by hiring specialists and consulting support at the colleges and district, engaging external expertise, and implementing improved PCCD business practices through PeopleSoft financial controls to ensure oversight.
+The district has been addressing the financial requirements by hiring specialists at the college and district, engaging external expertise, and implementing improved PCCD business practices through PeopleSoft financial controls to ensure oversight.
 Both DR1 and DR2 overlap with significant evidence relevant in this requirement which is specific to financial aid.
 To streamline the response to DR3, overarching areas discussed above are only bullet pointed and additional details specific to financial aid are covered in the narrative.

-As described in DR1 and DR2 strengthening effective oversight strategies in Financial Aid, since the 2021 Follow-Up Report include:
+As described in DR 1 and DR2 strengthening effective oversight strategies in Financial Aid, since the 2021 Follow-Up Report include:

-- Implementation and continued monitoring of the Data Integrity Project [R3.01, R3.02] - Program review of the Finance and Administration Division at the District [R3.03] - Significant reorganization and realignment of the District personnel and responsibilities particularly in the Finance and Administration Division that are directly related to Financial Aid [R3.04, R3.05] - Increased oversight and hiring in Financial Aid at the District and the colleges providing oversight on the ground and organization among the colleges [R3.06, R3.07, R3.08, R3.09] - Action planning for audit findings with significant progress [R3.10] - PeopleSoft 9.2 updates with continuous testing and implementation improvements using Huron and EdgeRock expertise [R3.11, R3.12, R3.14, R3.15, R3.16, R3.17, R3.18, R3.19] - Board Goals guarantee oversight for financial stability and integrity are high priorities and have been readopted for the upcoming years [R3.20, R3.21] - PeopleSoft training for business process changes [R3.22, R3.23, R3.24a.
-R3.24b, R3.24c]
+- Implementation and continued monitoring of the Data Integrity Project [R3.01, R3.02] - Program review in the Finance and Administration Division at the District [R3.03] - Significant reorganization and realignment of the District personnel and responsibilities particularly the Finance and Administration Division and directly related to Financial Aid [R3.04, 3.05] - Increased oversight and hiring in Financial Aid at the District and the colleges providing oversight on the ground and organization among the colleges [R3.06, R3.07, R3.08, R3.09] - Action planning for audit findings with significant progress [R3.10] - PeopleSoft updates with continuous testing and implementation improvements using Huron and EdgeRock expertise [R3.11,R3.12, R3.14, R3.15, R3.16, R3.17, R3.18, R3.19] - Board Goals guarantee oversight for financial stability and integrity are high priorities and have been readopted for the upcoming years [R3.20, R3.21] - PeopleSoft training for business process changes [R3.22, R3.23, R3.24a, R3.24b, R3.24c]